 This is a list of the top ten paintings at the National Gallery in Oslo that I like to show when I guide.
-They are not necessarily the best paintings or the ones I like - just the ones the work best for me when I guide.
+They are not necessarily the paintings I like best - just the ones the work best for me when I guide.
 All photos of the paintings are taken from the National Gallery's website.

 10: The Scream, Edvard Munch (1893)